kbmackenzie/henhen/docs/config.md

 ## Configuration File

-The top-level fields you can define in your `henhen.yaml` config file are:
+The top-level fields you can define in your `henhen.yaml` configuration file are:

 ### `name`

 The name of your project.
-This field is **optional**: the name is used in log messages and error messages, but does not currently have much value otherwise.
+This field is **optional**: the name is only used in log messages and error messages and does not currently have much value otherwise.

 ### `source-files`

-A list of patterns for globbing source files, such as:
+A list of patterns for matching source files.
+They work similarly to [POSIX glob patterns][2]:

 - `*.scm`    - All `.scm` files in the current directory.
 - `src/**`   - All files inside the `src` directory.